Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 Patch mods should only be used when regular mods simply don't cut it.
 A good example would be to override a local function.
 Hammerstone already provides a way for you to make that function global.
 You can then create a regular mod to override it as usual.

+### When NOT to use patch mods

+Patch mods should not be used to add global functions or variables (unless part of a bigger patch).
+This can already be done via regular mods.

+The reason is that the more patches are applied to one file, the harder it is for other modders to patch it themselves.
+Their own operations might fail because a patch with a lower patchOrder has removed or renamed what they wanted to patch.

+Please be careful and mindful when using patch mods!
+(Otherwise, have lots of fun and enjoy the power :) )

 # Creating patch mods

 To create a patch mod, create a "patches" folder at the root of your mod folder.
 Then, create a lua file matching the same path as the "script" file you want to patch as you would with regular script mods.